Computer Architecture Simulation Models

 The parameter display of each entity can dragged out of the main

-display into a separate window either by clicking on the hatched area
+display into a separate window either by clicking on the double lines

 DOCUMENTATION